sivachandran/sivachandran.github.io/_posts/2020-12-19-fixing-apple-smart-keyboard-with-copper-tape.md

 Once the connections are reestablished with copper tape, I confirmed the connections between Smart Connector pins and the respective conductive tapes using a multimeter.
 The connections are good.

 Hoping the connection should have the fixed the issue, I connected the iPad to the keyboard and positioned the iPad in docking position.
 Then I opened an editable widget and voila, it worked!
 The on-screen keyboard didn't appear, and key presses on the Smart Keyboard was recognized.
-I was screaming with my sons(who were watching and helping me in this whole process) that "We fixed it".
+I was cheering with my sons(who were watching and helping me in this whole process) that "***We fixed it!***".

 ### Step 4 - Wrapping it up